Trump offers support to embattled EPA head

-WASHINGTON (AP) — President Donald Trump is offering his support to the head of the Environmental Protection Agency who is at the center of swirling ethics questions.
+WASHINGTON (AP) — President Donald Trump is offering strong support for Scott Pruitt, the head of the Environmental Protection Agency who is at the center of swirling ethics questions, the White House said Tuesday.

-Two administration officials confirmed that the president called Scott Pruitt on Monday and told him that “we’ve got your back.”
+The president called Pruitt on Monday and told him that “we’ve got your back” and urged him to “keep his head up” and “keep fighting,” according to two administration officials.

-Trump urged Pruitt to “keep his head up” and said the White House supported him.
-The officials said White House chief of staff John Kelly reiterated those sentiments in a call to Pruitt Tuesday morning.

 The officials spoke on the condition of anonymity because they were not authorized to publicly discuss private conversations.

+White House chief of staff John Kelly reiterated those sentiments in a call to Pruitt Tuesday morning, according to the officials.

+Pruitt has come under intense scrutiny for his use of a Capitol Hill condominium linked to a prominent Washington lobbyist whose firm represents fossil fuel companies.
+An agency ethics official at the EPA has insisted that Pruitt’s lease didn’t violate federal ethics rules.

 Most Read Business Stories